ampproject/amphtml/extensions/amp-dailymotion/amp-dailymotion.md

   </tr>
     <tr>
     <td width="40%"><a href="https://www.ampproject.org/docs/reference/validation_errors.html#invalid-attribute-value">The attribute 'example1' in tag 'example2' is set to the invalid value 'example3'.</a></td>
     <td>Error thrown when the <code>data-videoid</code> attribute is invalid.
-Check your ID and make sure the first letter is lowercase; the ID is case sensitive.</td>
+Check your ID to make sure letters are lowercase; the ID is case sensitive.</td>
   </tr>
   <tr>
     <td width="40%"><a href="https://www.ampproject.org/docs/reference/validation_errors.html#implied-layout-isnt-supported-by-amp-tag">The implied layout 'example1' is not supported by tag 'example2'.</a></td>